awesto/django-shop/docs/reference/money-types.rst

  * ``{currency}``: The spoken currency description, for instance “US Dollar”, “Pound Sterling”, etc.
  * ``{amount}``: The amount, unlocalized.

-Thus, if you prefer to print ``9.98 US Dollar``, then use ``{amount} {currency}`` as the formatting string.
+Thus, if we prefer to print ``9.98 US Dollar``, then we should set ``{amount} {currency}`` as the formatting string.

 Localizing Money
 ================

-Since the Money class doesn't know anything about your current locale setting, amounts always are printed unlocalized.
+Since the Money class doesn't know anything about our current locale setting, amounts always are printed unlocalized.
 To localize a Money type, use ``django.utils.numberformat.format(someamount)``.
 This function will return the amount, localized according to the current HTTP request.